OWASP/owasp-mastg/tests_v2/MASTG-TEST-0056/MASTG-TEST-0056.md

 ## Steps

-1. Use [logcat](tools/logcat.md) on the command line and filter for the package name (alternatively you can use `logcat` in Android Studio):
+1. Use [logcat](tools/logcat.md) on the command line and filter for the package name:

     ```bash
     adb logcat | grep “$(adb shell ps | grep <package-name> | awk ‘{print $2}’)”
     ```

+    If you already know the app PID you may give it directly using `--pid` flag.

+    You may also want to apply further filters or regular expressions (using `logcat`'s regex flags `-e <expr>, --regex=<expr>` for example) if you expect certain strings or patterns to come up in the logs.

 2. Launch and use the app going through the various workflows while inputting sensitive data wherever you can.

-> Tip: use unique identifiers (like "1111111111111") so that you can easily be find them later in the test output.
+    > Tip: Use unique identifiers (like "1111111111111") so that you can easily be find them later in the test output.

 ## Observation